chef/chef-web-docs/chef_master/source/knife_environment.rst

 This argument has the following options:

 ``--description DESCRIPTION``
    The description of the environment.
-This value populates the description field for the environment on the Chef server.
+This value populates the description field for the environment on the Chef Infra Server.

 .. note:: .. tag knife_common_see_all_config_options